git-ecosystem/git-credential-manager/docs/windows-broker.md

 When adding a new MSA to Windows, you'll be asked to select whether to use this account across all of your device (**option 1**), or only permit Microsoft-apps to access your identity (**option 2**).
-If you opt to use the account everywhere, then your local Windows user account will be connected to that MSA account.
+If you opt to use the account everywhere, then your local Windows user account will be connected to that MSA.
 This means you'll need to use your MSA credentials to sign in to Windows going forward.